privacyidea/privacyidea/doc/installation/index.rst

 .. index:: ubuntu

 There are ready made debian packages for Ubuntu 14.04 LTS.
-These are available in a public ppa repository, so that the installation will automatically resolve all dependencies.
+These are available in a public ppa repository [#ppa]_, so that the installation will automatically resolve all dependencies.
 Install it like this::